Preamble to the Constitution of India: Historical background

 The preamble is based on the Objectives Resolution, which was moved in the Constituent Assembly by Jawaharlal Nehru on 13 December 1946 accepted on 22 January 1947 and adopted by the Constituent Assembly on 26 November 1949, coming into force on 26 January 1950.
 B. R. Ambedkar said about the preamble:

 It was, indeed, a way of life, which recognizes liberty, equality, and fraternity as the principles of life and which cannot be divorced from each other: Liberty cannot be divorced from equality; equality cannot be divorced from liberty.
 Nor can liberty and equality be divorced from fraternity.
 Without equality, liberty would produce the supremacy of the few over the many.
 Equality without liberty would kill individual initiative.
 Without fraternity, liberty and equality could become a natural course of things.

 While the Constituent Assembly was debating the Preamble, there was an argument to rename India the 'Union of Indian Socialistic Republics' as if India was to imitate the U.S.S.R.
 However, other members were not convinced.

-There was even argument as to whether to include the names of 'God' and 'Gandhi' in the Preamble.
+There was even an argument as to whether to include the names of 'God' and 'Gandhi' in the Preamble.
 The former was outvoted when 68 members voted against 'God'.
 Hari Vishnu Kamath desperately commented, 'This, Sir, is a black day in our annals.
 God save India'.
 While the latter – the suggestion to include Gandhi's name, was disapproved by Brajeshwar Prasad who felt that the 'rotten constitution' – which was based on the American Supreme Court cases and Government of India Act and thus not 'Gandhian' in nature, should not carry his name.
 Prasad said,"I do not want that the name of Mahatma Gandhi should be incorporated in this Constitution, because it is not a Gandhian Constitution....
 If we had a Gandhian Constitution, I would have been the first to offer my support.
 I do not want that the name of Mahatma Gandhi should be dragged in the rotten Constitution."

 The preamble page, along with other pages of the original Constitution of India, was designed and decorated by the renowned painter Beohar Rammanohar Sinha of Jabalpur who was at Shantiniketan with Acharya Nandalal Bose at that time.
 Nandalal Bose endorsed Sinha's artwork without any alteration whatsoever.
 As such, the page bears Sinha's short signature Ram in Devanagari lower-right corner.
 The calligraphy was done by Prem Behari Narain Raizada.